 - Tier VI members joined TRS after March 31, 2012.

-Tier IV Benefits: Follow this link for information about pension choices for those hired before April 1, 2012.
+Pension Benefits Tier III and Tier IV: Follow this link for information about pension choices for those hired before April 1, 2012.

 CUNY employees pay 3% of regular compensation on a federally tax-deferred basis through 3/31/2013.
 Thereafter, the contribution rate varies for the remainder of service, dependent upon an employee’s salary:

 –$45,000 or less: 3.00%